tombenke/npac/docs/intro.md

         - micro service implementations,
         - functions, operators.

-  Every adapter has access to the whole context.
+  _Note: Every adapter has access to the whole context._

 - __Jobs__:
   These are simple functions that represent the main process of the application.

   They call executives and in some cases may also call mediators as well, such as config and logging, etc.

+  In most of the cases an application applies only one job, that is the main function of the application.
+  Another typical use-case when the application can be started from the command line, and accepts several commands, then each command can be implemented and executed as a job.

-  Every job has access to the whole context.
+  _Note: Every job has access to the whole context._

 ## The lifecycle of an npac application